Finance & Prices

 The main findings are:

-- The Coniferous Standing Sales Price Index for Great Britain was 1.9% higher in real terms in the year to March 2012, compared with the previous year.
+- The Coniferous Standing Sales Price Index for Great Britain was 7.7% lower in real terms in the year to March 2013, compared with the previous year.

-- Net expenditure on public forests by the Forestry Commission totalled £56 million in 2011-12.
-A further £134 million were spent by the Forestry Commission on other activities.
+- Net expenditure on public forests by the Forestry Commission totalled £56 million in 2012-13.
+A further £135 million was spent by the Forestry Commission on other activities.